Technology-for-the-Poorest-Billion/2024-OVSI/proposal/proposal.md

 From a brainstorm of potential usage monitoring methods we arrived at the following overarching methods:

 - Vibrations --> accelerometer fixed to outer casing will detect usage.
-It also has the potential to detect changes in frequencies which will indicate faults.
+It also has the potential to detect changes in frequencies, which could indicate faults.

 - Power outlet --> current and/or voltage monitoring to detect usage data, however cannot be invasive i.e. become part of the medical device.

-- Noise --> oxygen concentrators operate above 40dB which is comparable to a quiet refrigerator and so interferance in a busy hospital could be an issue.
+- Noise --> oxygen concentrators operate above 40dB which is comparable to a quiet refrigerator and so interference in a busy hospital could be an issue.
 However it has the potential to be the cheapest sensor and could give a wide range of information about faults as well as identifying fault alarms from the concentrator, something the vibration sensor would be incapable of.

 - Magnetic field --> the motor for the compressor will result in a magnetic field, however this is more likely to involve an invasive solution to measure the magnetic field and an ideal solution does not require the machine to be tampered with.

 - Nitrogen output sensor --> flow would indicate the concentrator is in use and then partial pressure of nitrogen at the outlet would indicate how pure the oxygen is and hence give more detailed insight to the machine health.

 The most feasible sensor choices for this project appear to be vibration and noise with the resources available.
 We will source a microcontroller that is able to interpret data from either an accelerometer or a microphone to determine whether the machine is operational or not.
-Based on these results we will choose the best suited approach to the problem given the operating enivornment.
-We will proceed with further testing and development to give more insightful feedback and decide how to fix the device to the concentrator considering the optimal position for functionailty and practical use.
+Based on these results we will choose the best suited approach to the problem given the operating environment.
+We will proceed with further testing and development to give more insightful feedback and decide how to fix the device to the concentrator considering the optimal position for functionality and practical use.

 # Assessment of the quality of the proposal